-- In 41% of the fatal two-vehicle crashes involving a large truck and another type of vehicle, both vehicles were proceeding straight.
+- In 41% of fatal 2-vehicle crashes involving a truck and another vehicle, both were driving straight.

-- In 10% of the crashes, the other vehicle was turning left.
+- In 10% of crashes, the other vehicle was turning left.

-- In 10% of the crashes, the truck and the other vehicle were navigating a curve.
+- In 10% of crashes, the truck and the other vehicle were navigating a curve.

-- In 7% of the crashes, the truck was stopped in a lane of traffic.
+- In 7% of crashes, the truck was stopped in a lane of traffic.

 Truck Accident Statistics: Details & Breakdown